 BU forges partnerships with outstanding academic and other institutions across the globe to expand the student experience, faculty growth and contributions, and the impact of our research.
 Collaborations with our foreign colleagues are essential to the success of our global activities.
-They are also often the most rewarding, educational, and enjoyable components of international work.

 We offer you the following considerations and resources for selecting a partner, assessing the value of a formal agreement, and managing partnerships across borders.

 Our institutional collaborations should reflect our values as an institution, such as commitment to quality teaching and research as well as fiscal and operational responsibility.